redis-stack/redis-stack-docs/docs/stack/use-cases/_index.md

 ## RedisJSON

 You can of course use Redis native data structures to store JSON objects, and that's a common practice.
 For example, you can serialize JSON and save it in a Redis String.

-These are the two main benefits of RedisJSON over the approaches described above.
+However, RedisJSON provides several benefits over this approach.

 ### Access and retrieval of subvalues